neknalb/bonsai-writer-website-rebuild/README.md

-# Bonsai Writer Product Website Rebuild
+# Bonsai Writer Website Rebuild

 This is a (partial) rebuild of the original product website for Bonsai Writer.